pvcraven/2017_web_security/source/ddos/ddos.rst

 This image shows the locations of Mirai infected devices that made up the botnet [Bek]_.

-Mirai attackers gain control of IoT devices mainly by guessing login credentials and gain access due to default usernames and passwords still being used.
+Mirai attackers gained control of IoT devices mainly by guessing login credentials and gained access due to default usernames and passwords still being used.
 The attacker gained control by using brute force based on the following list of credentials.